 - Any other matters that the Council considers relevant.

-8.4 The provisions of this clause shall apply to any coupon parking area, except during the hours which the Council has resolved, under clause 8.1(g) of this Bylaw, to be the hours during which parking by coupon applies in that coupon parking area.
+8.4 The provisions of this clause shall apply to any coupon parking area during the hours which the Council has resolved, under clause 8.1(g) of this Bylaw, to be the hours during which parking by coupon shall operate in that coupon parking area.

 - When a vehicle is parked in a coupon parking area, the driver of that vehicle shall also comply with any other restriction identified as applying to that area.

-- When a vehicle is parked in a coupon parking area, the driver of that vehicle shall display on that vehicle a valid parking coupon, if the vehicle is to be parked for more than the duration of the free parking period approved by the Council in accordance with clause 8 (h).
-The coupon is to be displayed on that vehicle at all times the vehicle remains parked in the coupon parking area and in accordance with the instructions printed on the coupon or on the booklet from which the coupon has been detached.
+- When a vehicle is parked in a coupon parking area, the driver of that vehicle shall display on that vehicle a valid parking coupon, from the time that any free parking period approved by the Council in accordance with clause 8 (h) has ended.
+The coupon is to be displayed in accordance with the instructions printed on the coupon or on the booklet from which the coupon has been detached.
 For avoidance of doubt, the coupon may be displayed from the time of parking, and must be displayed from when any free parking period has ended.

 - A parking coupon shall only be valid if: